NafisSadeq/InforMask/evaluation/glue/readme.md

 # GLUE evaluation Setup

 The evaluation on GLUE benchmark is done using the transformers library.
+The library need to be installed from source.

 ```
 git clone https://github.com/huggingface/transformers